Financial reports are your financial controls. Explanations of the three major financial reports used for financial management are given below.

 Accurate and timely financial reports show the progress and current condition of the business.
 You can compare performance during one period of time (month, quarter or year) with another period, calculate trends and plan for the business’s future.

 By analyzing your business’s financial reports, you are able to determine how well your business is doing and what you may need to do to improve its financial viability.
-There are three basic financial reports that all business owners need to understand and interpret in order to manage their businesses successfully — the balance sheet, the profit and loss and the cash flow statement.
+There are three basic financial reports that all business owners need to understand and interpret in order to manage their businesses successfully—the balance sheet, the income/profit and loss (P&L) and the cash flow statement.

 A reactive manager waits to react to problems, and then solves them by crisis management.
-This type of manager goes from crisis to crisis with little time in between to notice opportunities.
+This type manager goes from crisis to crisis with little time in between to notice opportunities that may become available.
 The reactive manager’s business is seldom prepared to take advantage of new opportunities quickly.
 Businesses that are managed proactively are more likely to be successful.

 You may need an accountant or business consultant to assist you in setting up your chart of accounts.
 Accountants use a standard numbering system for the business accounts in the chart, but each business may have a different chart of accounts depending on the operational plan.
 The accountant or business consultant also will assist you in setting up the financial reports you need to manage the operation of your business.

-Many business owners purchase software to do record keeping and develop financials.
+Many business owners purchase computer software programs to do recordkeeping and develop financials.
 These programs provide a chart of accounts that can be individualized to your business and the templates for each account ledger, the general ledgers, etc. and the financial reports.
-These programs are menu-driven and user-friendly, but knowing how to input your data correctly is not enough.
+These programs are menu driven and user-friendly, but knowing how to input your data correctly is not enough.
 You must know where to input each piece of data and how to analyze the reports compiled from the data.
-If you have not learned a manual record keeping system, you need to do this before attempting to use a computerized system.
+If you have not learned a manual recordkeeping system, you need to do this before attempting to use a computerized system.

 The balance sheet is a snapshot of the business’s financial position at a certain point in time.
 This can be any day of the year, but balance sheets are usually done at the end of each month.

-This financial statement is a listing of total assets (what the business owns — items of value) and total liabilities (what the business owes).
-The total assets are broken down into subcategories of current, fixed and other assets.
+This financial statement is a listing of total assets (what the business owns- items of value) and total liabilities (what the business owes).
+The total assets are broken down into subcategories of current assets, fixed assets and other assets.
 The total liabilities are broken down into subcategories of current liabilities, long-term liabilities/debt and owner’s equity.

-Current assets are those assets that are cash or can be readily converted to cash within the next 12 months, such as accounts receivable or inventory.
+Current assets are those assets that are cash or can be readily converted to cash in the short term, such as accounts receivable or inventory.
 In the balance sheet shown for Sterling Retail, the current assets are cash, petty cash, accounts receivable and inventory.

 Some business people define current assets as those the business expects to use or consume within the coming fiscal year.
 Thus, a business’s noncurrent assets would be those that have a useful life of more than one year.
 These include fixed assets and intangible assets.